 SPAN 1411 BEGINNING SPANISH I

-Prerequisites: TSI Satisfied in literacy.
 Basic Spanish language skills in listening, speaking, reading, and writing within a cultural framework.
 Students will acquire the vocabulary and grammatical structures necessary to communicate and comprehend at the beginner level.

 SPAN 1412 BEGINNING SPANISH II